lorenzo-ferrari/laby/README.md

 ### I/O

-* By default, the program writes to stdout.
+* By default, the program prints the labyrinth to stdout.
 * this setting can be easily modified in the [main](/src/main.cpp) defining ```OUTPUT_FILE``` and uncommenting "```freopen(OUTPUT_FILE, "w", stdout);```" (line 14).

 ### Example: